Ecological Analysis and Studies

 In 2009 Wild Utah Project was contacted by landowners from the 14,000 acre Wolf Creek Ranch near Kamas, UT.
 They were worried about eventually losing their aspen stands, one of the most popular features of the ranch.
 Homeowners suspected increased elk herbivore to be a factor influencing their aspen stands.
 A collaborative effort among Wild Utah Project, Utah State University, Utah Open Lands (who holds the Conservation Easement for the property), Utah Forestry, Fire and State Lands, and the Wolf Creek Ranch Homeowners Association was formed to investigate the condition of the aspen stands in question.

 Wild Utah Project is one of the authors of the Rapid Stream Riparian Assessment protocol developed to determine the current level of function of lower elevation streams and riparian areas on the Colorado Plateau through a suite of quantitative and qualitative field indicators.
 The method has been used by dozens of agencies, municipalities and other stakeholders in Utah and the other four corner states.

-To make a informed livestock grazing management decisions the amount of forage growing in an area, the current condition of the landscape, condition native wildlife habitat, and the existing number of domestic grazing animals are vital pieces of information.
-Often land managers do not have all these points of information in advance of decision-making processes.
+To make informed livestock grazing management decisions the amount of forage growing in an area, the current condition of the landscape, condition of native wildlife habitat, and the existing number of domestic grazing animals are vital pieces of information.
+Often land managers do not have all these types of information in advance of decision-making processes.
 Wild Utah Project helps develop ecological assessment tools or leverage existing tools, gathers data in the field, and continues to work with state and federal agencies to help them meet their promised stewardship obligations.
 Click below to learn more about the 20-year long history of Wild Utah Project's Grazing related studies and monitoring....